LegionsLost/WindowsHelp/README.md

 it Will ask you for the path and will change the help in the registry to the selected path.

 Tested on windows 10 Windows 11 Pro / Home 25H2

 ## Installation ##

-Extract the Releae rar to a folder then
+Extract the WindowsHelp.rar to a folder then
 Execute winhelp.exe as Administrator then follow prompts

 Check you have downloaded the latest version if there are any issues <a href="mailto:legionslost@proton.me?subject=urltofile">legionslost@proton.me</a>